 Set in a former convent, the La Concepción Religious Art Museum houses a collection of hundreds of paintings, photos, and sculptures about Christianity.
 Each of the fifteen rooms shows a different display.

 Tours in Spanish are included with admission or guests are free to tour on their own.
 The Religious Art Museum is often lauded as the best museum in Riobamba.
 Yet we’d personally only recommend it to those with an appreciation for religious art.

 💲 $3 entrance. 🕗 Open 9:00-5:30 Tues-Sat. 📍 Located here.

 Drink a Rompenunca in Riobamba

-Throughout Ecuador, you’ll find fruit drinks called batidos, that are basically like a thin smoothie.
+Throughout Ecuador, you’ll find fruit drinks called batidos.
+It’s basically like a thin smoothie.
 Fruit juice, a bit of ice, and often some sugar are mixed in a blender.
-Yet here in the markets of Riobamba the batidos are actually made with glacier ice harvested by hand from atop Chimborazo.
+Yet here in the markets of Riobamba, the batidos are actually made with glacier ice, harvested by hand from atop Chimborazo.

 Using Chimborazo’s glacial ice, these refreshing beverages are called rompenuncas.
-They come in a variety of flavors, yet we’ll always choose mora (local blackberry).
+They come in a variety of flavors.
+We’ll always choose mora (local blackberry).
 It is delicious, super refreshing, and there may be something to the glacier ice.